Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/en/https.md

 ## **Step 5: Create a Private Key (client-1.local.key) and Certificate Request (client-1.local.csr) for the New Domain**

-* Execute this command ensuring the following fields are the same as the ones you ised in [Step 1: Create a Private Key](#Step-1:-Create-a-Private-Key):
+* Execute this command ensuring the following fields are the same as the ones you used in [Step 1: Create a Private Key](#Step-1:-Create-a-Private-Key):
   * C=CA (Country)
   * ST=Quebec (State)
   * L=montreal (Locale)
   * O=Unity (Organization)
-  * OU=Verticals (Business Unity)
+  * OU=Verticals (Business Unit)
   * CN=Tony (Name)
   * email<span>Address=anthonyma@unity3d.</span>com (E-Mail)